-In the main, children of First or Primary School age should only be given paracetamol in exceptional circumstances, such as if a child has a raised temperature, the Head can authorise the use of paracetamol via a formal agreement with the parent, as described above.
+In the main, children of First or Primary School age should only be given paracetamol in exceptional circumstances under the supervision of their GP.
+However, in certain circumstances, such as if a child has a raised temperature, the Head can authorise the use of paracetamol via a formal agreement with the parent, as described above.